Frequently Asked Questions:

 You can purchase the insurance online through our website extendedhealthcanada.ca or by phone at 1-877-838-0020 with one of our representatives.

 -The name of any prescription medication you are taking, the drug identification number (DIN), dosage, the medical condition being treated, date prescribed, length of time used, and the number of authorized refills.

 -The Government Health Insurance Plan (GHIP) numbers of everyone applying for coverage.

--If you have or recently had group insurance, the name of the insurer, your group plan, and subscriber ID, and the date the benefits end.
+-If you have or recently had group insurance, the name of the insurer, your group plan, subscriber ID, and the date the benefits end.

 -Your credit card information or bank information for a pre-authorized payment plan.

 Depending on the company, the premiums can be billed either monthly, semi-annually, or annually with a credit card or pre-authorized debit card.